shreyasmc1234/Employee-Data-Analysis/README.md

 ## Data Cleaning and Data Analysis using MySQL

+1. Data Analysis
-1. To Display total number of records
+   To Display total number of records
    ```bash
    select count(*) from hr_details;
    +----------+